It took mere seconds for his boat to sink in shark-filled waters

-Adam Wiseman was fishing with his friend, Troy Cooper, in the Atlantic Ocean near the North Santee Bay Saturday morning when an ice box caused his boat’s weight to shift.
+Adam Wiseman was fishing with his friend, Troy Cooper, in the Atlantic Ocean near the North Santee Bay off South Carolina on Saturday morning when an ice box caused his boat’s weight to shift.
 The boat flipped.
-And within seconds, Wiseman was in the water along with a school of hungry sharks and the 300 pounds of jellyfish they had onboard their craft before it capsized.
+And within seconds, Wiseman was in the water along with a school of hungry sharks and the 300 pounds of jellyfish they had on board their craft before it capsized.

 “It was less than five seconds,” Wiseman said.
 “We didn’t have time to make a radio call.
 We didn’t have time for anything.”